geodezyx.stats package

 geodezyx.stats.stats.mad(data, mode='median')

-returns Median Absolute Deviation (MAD) a list/array
+Calculate the Median Absolute Deviation (MAD) of a list or array.

 geodezyx.stats.stats.movingaverage(values, window)